 Every piece of Article 22 jewellery is locally handcrafted in Laos using recycled materials from Vietnam War bombs, plane parts, military hardware and other aluminum scraps.
 The brand embodies the innovation that the fashion industry needs more of – using recycled materials to produce beautiful globally-marketable products, while equipping locals artisans with new skill sets and providing them with a sustainable source of income.

-Outland Denim makes premium denim jeans and offers ethical employment opportunities for women rescued from human trafficking in Cambodia.
+Outland Denim makes premium denim jeans and clothes, and offers ethical employment opportunities for women rescued from human trafficking in Cambodia.
 This Australian brand was founded as an avenue for the training and employment of women who have experienced sex trafficking.
 Find most of the brand's range in US sizes 22-34.

 It’s a big occasion for both founders.
 Jessica’s platform THR3EFOLD is launching in beta on the first night, and it’s also the grand opening of Elena’s Who They Are Freedom e-commerce store!
 Most of us would be pretty stressed out at this stage, but for Jessica, her friendship with Elena is a source of strength.